hindu-comm/mail_stream_indology/2014/04/re_indologyfwd_aW_ka/20__Dominik_Wujastyk.md

 > W.Bollée
 >
 >
-​And the Italian tr. by Fabrizia Baldissera with Vincenzina Mazzarino and Maria Vivanti (Einaudi, 1993<http://www.einaudi.it/libri/libro/somadeva/l-oceano-dei-fiumi-dei-racconti/978880613321>).
+And the Italian tr. by Fabrizia Baldissera with Vincenzina Mazzarino and Maria Vivanti (Einaudi, 1993<http://www.einaudi.it/libri/libro/somadeva/l-oceano-dei-fiumi-dei-racconti/978880613321>).
  I'm sure there are more.